Is the CMA certification worth it?

 So, while a bachelor’s degree or college certificate may not be valued equally in every country, the CMA is.
 That means the investment will pay off, no matter where your life takes you.

-How the CMA Designation Can Land You a Job With the Big Four
+How the CMA Designation Can Land You a Job with the Big Four

 Ernst and Young (EY), Deloitte, KPMG, and PricewaterhouseCoopers (PwC) are known as the Big Four amongst accounting professionals.
 These are the four largest professional services networks in the world.